 - 1. Launch the BigFix Console. - 2.
 From the Computers tab, right-click any listed computer and choose Edit Computer Settings. - 3.
 Click Add. - 4.
-In the Add Custom Settings dialog enter: BESClient_Cryptography_FipsMode in the Setting Name and required in the Setting Value. - 5.
+In the Add Custom Settings dialog enter: \BESClient\Cryptography\FipsMode in the Setting Name and required in the Setting Value. - 5.
 Click OK. - 6.
 In the Target tab select All computers.
 When FIPS mode is enabled all cryptographic operations such as digital signatures, encryption and SHA1, SHA2 hashing are performed using the FIPS 140-2 Level 2 certified cryptographic module. - 7.
 In the Execution tab of the dialog choose Reapply this action whenever it becomes relevant again and click OK

-Note: To enable FIPS 140-2 on the BigFix Linux server, see the -advRequireFIPScompliantCrypto option described in Editing the Masthead on Linux systems (on page 419).
+Note: To enable FIPS 140-2 on the BigFix Linux server, see the -advRequireFIPScompliantCrypto Option described in Editing the Masthead on Linux systems (on page 440).

-- When enabling the FIPS module, the OpenSSL library must be loaded at a static address to satisfy its own self tests. - The most common error related to the FIPS mode startup occurs on AIX and HP-UX systems when there is not enough system entropy available for the Cryptographic Module. - The FIPS Mode setting and the Message Level Encryption (MLE) setting are independent.
+- The most common error related to the FIPS mode startup occurs on AIX systems when there is not enough system entropy available for the Cryptographic Module. - The FIPS Mode setting and the Message Level Encryption (MLE) setting are independent.
 You can set FIPS without setting the MLE and viceversa.

-For information on Message Level Encryption see Message Level Encryption (MLE) Overview (on page 371) and Message Level Encryption and DSA (on page 79)
+For more information on Message Level Encryption, see Message Level Encryption (MLE) Overview (on page 392) and Message Level Encryption and DSA (on page 88).